frioux/blog/content/posts/more-more-more-2015.md

 # Part I: Shorter Blog Posts

-I like to blog, but my posts tend to get really long and involved, because I sorta like to thing from first principles and build up and tend to teach that way also.
+I like to blog, but my posts tend to get really long and involved, because I sorta like to think from first principles and build up and tend to teach that way also.
 It's generally not great; my documentation usually has something to be desired after I'm done.
-I think I'm a pretty good communicator, but I need to be better at succintly and *also* clearly documenting.
+I think I'm a pretty good communicator, but I need to be better at succinctly and *also* clearly documenting.

 Here I go again.
 I also need to **just write**!
 So I'm making a rule that most posts need to be pretty short.
 We're talking like, 80 lines × 80 chars.
 So at